 This doesn’t mean that flossing can completely replace brushing.
 Both functions are essential for good oral hygiene.

-The Waterpik Complete Care 9.0 is my favorite electric toothbrush waterpik combo.
+The Waterpik Complete Care 9.0 is my favorite best electric toothbrush and waterpik combo.
 It’s powerful, gentle, elegant, and would look really good in any bathroom setting.

-It’s smartly designed, so all the controls are placed exactly where they are convenient, and most of the functions are adjustable to suit your needs.
-It’s also space saving, without compromising any of the perks of the larger units.
+It’s smartly designed, so all the controls are placed exactly where they are convenient.
+Most of the functions are adjustable to suit your needs.
+It’s also space saving without compromising any of the perks of the larger units.

 It also gives good value for money.
-It’s not as expensive as the similar Waterpik models or other brands, while offering a broad range of features, that make dental care a nice daily routine.
+It’s not as expensive as the similar Waterpik models or other brands.
+While still offering a broad range of features that make dental care a nice daily routine.

-The Jetpik-JP210 Solo is another great combo.
-It’s compact, portable, affordable, and very easy to use. it also looks really nice and cheerful.
-If you have kids that could be very nice to have the unit.
+The Waterpik SF-02 is another great combo.
+It’s compact, portable, affordable and very easy to use.
+It also looks really elegant and sleek.

-The market offers all these amazing features, and waves around flashy designs, and cutting edge tech.
+The market offers all these amazing features with flashy designs and cutting edge tech.
 I believe that the best model for you, is the one that encourages you to brush and floss regularly.

-I hope that this product list and dental tips have helped you narrow down your choices.
-Enjoy your dental care routine, and stay healthy!
+I hope that this product list of the best electric toothbrush and waterpik combo have helped you narrow down your choices.
+Enjoy your dental care routine and stay healthy!